 When using webinars to retain members, ensure that this type of content is available on-demand so that members can view it at their convenience.

-Now that we've shown you some ways to retain members with content, here are ways to use marketing to improve member retention and grow your recurring revenue:
+Now that we've shown you some ways to retain members with content, here are ways to use marketing to improve member retention and grow your recurring revenue or even upsell new products:

 Today, just having a telephone number on your site isn’t good enough to retain customers.
 Because so many people now have smartphones, you need to ensure that your subscription- and membership-based business is visible across different types of social media, especially those most frequently used by your members.